...

 Today I’m going to dive into what going to an Instagrammable place might entail, and what you can expect to gain out of it other than likes on your posts and photos.
 If you prefer to watch me talk about it check out this Youtube video!

-These llamas should be insta-famous
+These llamas should be insta-famous.

 What Makes a Place 'Instagrammable'?